 Finally, what do you enjoy most about your role?

 I count myself being a people person so having that daily contact with the client is what I enjoy above all else.
-I love the fact that I’m continually liaising with the client and stakeholders and through this really getting underneath what it is they want and need from a project.
-It’s then up to me to feed this back to the design team to make sure we provide the best possible solutions – if I get it right, they get it right and that is so rewarding.
+I love the fact that I’m continually liaising with the client and stakeholders and through this really getting underneath of what it is they want and need from a project.
+It’s then up to me to feed this back to the design team to make sure we provide the best possible solutions – if I get it right, they get it right and that’s so rewarding.
 I think I’d also add seeing people using the facilities I’ve helped deliver to this – I fly quite frequently from Gatwick and to see the end result of my projects in action is something that makes me feel really proud.